consolidation/config/README.md

       options:
         name: George
 ```
-Furthermore, every level of the command name heirarchy may contain options.
+Furthermore, every level of the command name hierarchy may contain options.
 For example, to define a configuration value for the option `--dir` for any command that begins with `my:`:
 ```
 command:
   my: